aonemd/hackerman-resume/README.md

 ### via Docker
 - Make sure you have `docker` installed on your machine
 - Add changes to `resume.md` in [`Markdown`](https://www.markdownguide.org/getting-started/)
-- Run `./install docker` to build the resume as a PDF file
+- Run `./build.sh build-docker` to build the resume as a PDF file
-- Run `./install open` to open the PDF version in your default PDF reader
+- Run `./build.sh open` to open the PDF version in your default PDF reader

 ### Natively
 - You need to have the following installed on your system